The most prestigious Champagne brands worth trying in 2026

 - Marque d’Acheteur (MA) refers to a brand name that is owned by a third party, like a restaurant or supermarket, instead of the actual Champagne producer.

-Currently, there are over a hundred champagne houses and 19,000 smaller vine growing producers.
+Currently, there are over a hundred Champagne houses and 19,000 smaller vine growing producers.
 Together, they form the professional trade organization “Union des Maisons de Champagne” (UMC).
 The UMC was founded in 1882 to protect the “Champagne” name, manage the appellation and control quality.
 Today, it acts as a union for the major brands and houses, known as the “Grandes Marques,” and oversees the ~32,000 hectares of vineyards in the region.

 Champagne brands can also be classified based on sweetness levels, but first, let’s have a look at the Champagne sweetness chart.